The Cooperation Band: History

-As CWS (Glasgow) band, they won the National Brass Band Championships of Great Britain in 1990, and repeated this feat in 1996.
+As the CWS (Glasgow) Band, they won the National Brass Band Championships of Great Britain in 1990, and repeated this feat in 1996.

 In 2018, it was announced that the Co-operative Group would withdraw its sponsorship, and the band's future seemed in doubt.
 However, a new sponsorship deal was arranged with Scotmid cooperative society, which brought with it a new name of "the cooperation band".

+In 2024, the cooperation band appointed Katrina Marzella-Wheeler as their Principal Conductor, the first woman to hold this position in the band's history.